 H4.
 Evaluates the effectiveness of the legal system in addressing issues H5. explains the role of law in encouraging cooperation and resolving conflict, as well as initiating and responding to change

 H6.
-Assesses the nature of the interrelationship between the legal system and society
+Assesses the nature of the interrelationship between the legal system and society legislation, cases, media, international instruments and documents

 H7.
 Evaluates the effectiveness of the law in achieving justice